Smartling/SmartlingHelp/_articles/files/context/chrome-context-capture-extension/using-the-chrome-capture-extension-with-browser-automation-software.md

 ### To override context for an entire page:

-Add the two classes "sl-override-context sl-translate" to the page's HTML tag.
+Add the two classes `sl-override-context sl-translate` to the page's HTML tag.

 ### To override context for specific elements on the page:

-**(1)** Add the "sl-notranslate" class to the HTML tag of the page.
+**(1)** Add the `sl-notranslate` class to the HTML tag of the page.

-**(2)** Add the two classes "sl-override-context sl-translate" to the elements you want to override context for.
+**(2)** Add the two classes `sl-override-context sl-translate` to the elements you want to override context for.
 Any nested child elements will also be overwritten.